kamshory/OTP-Pi/README.md

 | `data`.date_time | Number | Unix Time Stamp when the message is transmitted by the applications |
 | `data`.receiver | String | MSISDN number to be unblocked |

+**2. Authorization**

+OTP-Pi use `Basic Authorization`.
+Username and password required on each reaquest.

 ### Scenario 2 - App Server Can't Access OTP-Pi

 In this scenario, the App Server may send the OTP to RabbitMQ Server, Redis Server, Mosquitto Server, ActiveMQ Server or WSMessageBroker.
 WSMessageBroker uses the WebSoket protocol and Basic Authentication.
 Both App Server and OTP-Pi act as clients of WSMessageBroker.